When you feel stress about performing an upcoming task, how can you find stress relief by reducing your anxiety levels?

 Are you destined to remain trapped because of your schedule limitations?
 Nope… not if you reach this crucial point.

-A man must be big enough to admit his mistakes,
+A person must be big enough to admit their mistakes,

 smart enough to profit from them,

 and strong enough to correct them.